Guyana Birding Tours

 Read More About Guyana

-Parrot lovers will greatly appreciate the fact that our Guyana trip offers very good chances to see species like Festive AmazonOrange-winged AmazonYellow-crowned AmazonCaica ParrotBlack-headed ParrotPainted ParakeetGolden-winged ParakeetRed-fan Parrot, and the charismatic Red-shoulderedScarletBlue-and-yellow, and Red-and-green Macaws.
-In addition we could encounter a number of classic South American species, such as HoatzinJabiruLong-winged HarrierPinnated Bittern, and White-plumed Antbird as well as gems like Scarlet IbisBlood-colored WoodpeckerWhite-bellied PiculetRufous Crab HawkWaved WoodpeckerDusky PurpletuftFerruginous-backed AntwrenSpangled and Pompadour CotingasBlack ManakinGolden-headed Manakin, and Red-and-black Grosbeak.
+Parrot lovers will greatly appreciate the fact that our Guyana birding trip offers very good chances to see species like Festive AmazonOrange-winged AmazonYellow-crowned AmazonCaica ParrotBlack-headed ParrotPainted ParakeetGolden-winged ParakeetRed-fan Parrot, and the charismatic Red-shoulderedScarletBlue-and-yellow, and Red-and-green Macaws.
+In addition we could encounter a number of classic South American species on our Guyana birding tours, such as HoatzinJabiruLong-winged HarrierPinnated Bittern, and White-plumed Antbird as well as gems like Scarlet IbisBlood-colored WoodpeckerWhite-bellied PiculetRufous Crab HawkWaved WoodpeckerDusky PurpletuftFerruginous-backed AntwrenSpangled and Pompadour CotingasBlack ManakinGolden-headed Manakin, and Red-and-black Grosbeak.

-Wildlife-viewing on this trip is also very good, putting Guyana wildlife experiences right behind the Pantanal in Brazil and remote Paraguay.
+Wildlife viewing on this trip rivals the Pantanal in Brazil and remote Paraguay.
 Endemic primates such as Guianan Weeper CapuchinGuiana Spider MonkeyGuianan Bearded Saki, and Guianan Red Howler Monkey could be enjoyed, as well as other outstanding species like Giant AnteaterGiant OtterBlack Caiman, and with luck Puma and Jaguar.

 Our trip will take us to explore many of Guyana’s highlights.
 On our 16-day birding trip we will visit many of Guyana’s highlights including the trip from Georgetown Botanical Gardens to Kaieteur Falls, the vast Guianan savannas with breathtaking sunsets, the Rupununi river with oxbow lakes and the largest concentration of Amazon Water Lilies in the world, the rainforest of the Surama Eco-LodgeIwokrama Forest and the fabulous Iwokrama Canopy Walkway of Atta Rainforest Lodge.